WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 #### POST Requests

-POSTs are verified to ensure two things about the requesting party: 1) They are the decentralized identity they claim to be, and 2) They are authorized (as specified in the ACL JSON document) to write data to a specified route.
+POSTs are verified to ensure two things about the requesting party: 1) They are the decentralized identity they claim to be; and 2) They are authorized (as specified in the ACL JSON document) to write data to a specified route.

 Addition of new data objects into a collection must follow a process for handling and insertion into storage: